 If you’re an advanced user, you may consider downloading and using an FTP client.
 The number and size of files you can transfer using FTP is virtually limitless.
 But, you’ll have to have access to the Internet.

 This type of data transfer system is usually utilized for websites and complicated file systems.
 It’s not something you need to use regularly if you can avoid it.

 The biggest issue with an FTP is understanding how it works.
 You’ll need to obtain access to network and server information, as well as the account details to complete the transfers.

 Be very careful using this system…just one mistake can crash an entire website, costing thousands of dollars in lost revenue and IT Support.

 No Matter What Data Transfer System you Use- Encrypt Your Files!

 If you’re transferring files over a network, especially an unsecured network, it may be a good idea to encrypt your files before beginning the process.
-Encrypting files can secure the contents within by requiring a password for access.
+Encrypting files can secure the contents by requiring a password for access.

 Looking For Easy Data Transfer For Your Business?
 Record Nations Can Help!

 Contact us for a free quote today!
-If you have any questions, give our experts a call at (866) 385-3706, fill out the form, or contact us directly using our live chat for a free.
+If you have any questions, give our experts a call at (866) 385-3706, fill out the form, or contact us directly using our live chat for free.
 Our team will help you find the right paperless solution for your business.